Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Red giant branch bump

 \subsection{RGBB: benchmark results}

-Fig.~\ref{fig:rgbb_pred} illustrates the predicted RGBB shapes in our {\tt benchmark} models.
-Note that these are made from single evolutionary tracks, not osculating tracks, as the latter do not preserve the monotonicity of stellar age.
-Qualitatively, the metallicity and mass trends of the RGBB location agree with those displayed by the observed sample (see Fig.~\ref{fig:rgbb_obs}).
+Figure~\ref{fig:rgbb_pred} illustrates the predicted RGBB shapes in our {\tt benchmark} evolutionary tracks.
+Qualitatively, the metallicity and mass trends of the RGBB location agree with those displayed by the observed sample (see Figure~\ref{fig:rgbb_obs}).
 However, the bump shape is clearly non-Gaussian, with a sharp edge at the beginning of the ``retrograde motion.''
-This is caused by the fact that the evolutionary speed on the Kiel diagram is significantly slower when the hydrogen-burning shell and the outer convective zone are about to converge \citep[see Fig.~3 of][]{Christensen-Dalsgaard2015MNRAS}.
+This is caused by the fact that the evolutionary speed on the Kiel diagram is significantly slower when the hydrogen-burning shell and the outer convective zone are about to converge \citep[see Figure~3 of][]{Christensen-Dalsgaard2015MNRAS}.

-Interestingly, the RGBB is much wider at $1.85 \,{\rm M}_\odot$ than at $1.65 \,{\rm M}_\odot$ due to core overshooting.
-Fig.~\ref{fig:RGBB_width} compares the RGBB width predicted by our {\tt benchmark} and {\tt var\_mix\_noos} grids in terms of the $\log g$ discrepancy between the two turning points.
+Interestingly, the RGBB is much wider at $1.85 \,{\rm M}_\odot$ than at $1.65 \,{\rm M}_\odot$.
+Figure~\ref{fig:RGBB_width} compares the RGBB width predicted by our {\tt benchmark} and {\tt var\_mix\_noos} grids in terms of the $\log g$ discrepancy between the two turning points, i.e., where $\log g$ stops decreasing and starts to increase (first turning point) and where $\log g$ stops increasing and restarts to decrease (second turning point).
 Fitting coefficients for all grids are tabulated in Table~\ref{tab:RGBB_width}.
-It is clear that without core overshooting, the RGBB width is much less sensitive to the mass, and the quadratic dependence is inverted: at around $1.20 \,{\rm M}_\odot$, the RGBB width reaches its minimum (maximum) with (without) core overshooting.
+It is clear that without core overshooting, the RGBB width is much less sensitive to the mass, and the quadratic dependence is inverted: At around $1.20 \,{\rm M}_\odot$, the RGBB width reaches its minimum (maximum) with (without) core overshooting.
 The ``widening'' effect is only significant at relatively high mass, where the APOKASC-3 sample is small, so we cannot directly test it with this data set.